Guangdong Federation of Trade Unions

-The Guangdong Federation of Trade Unions (GDFTU; 广东省总工会), established on April 23, 1953, is the largest provincial labor organization in Guangdong, China, operating under the leadership of the All-China Federation of Trade Unions (ACFTU) and the Guangdong Provincial Committee of the Chinese Communist Party.
+The Guangdong Federation of Trade Unions (GDFTU; 广东省总工会), established on April 23, 1953, is the largest provincial labor organization in Guangdong, China, led by the All-China Federation of Trade Unions (ACFTU) and the Guangdong Provincial Committee of the Chinese Communist Party.

 History

 Historically rooted in early labor movements, the GDFTU traces its origins to the 1923 Guangdong Labor Union Federation, which organized anti-imperialist protests and supported revolutionary efforts.
 Its origins are tied to pivotal organizations such as the Hong Kong-Guangzhou Strike Committee in 1925, which mobilized over 250,000 workers in the 16-month Canton-Hong Kong Strike against British colonial exploitation.
 During the Second Sino-Japanese War (1937–1945), the GDFTU operated covertly in regions like the Dongjiang River Basin, coordinating sabotage of Japanese supply lines and aiding the CCP's East River Column guerrillas.

 Post-1949, it became instrumental in economic recovery and socialist construction, fostering labor models and advancing workers' welfare.
 During China's reform era, the federation prioritized labor rights mediation, vocational training, and social welfare programs, including the "Four Seasons Assistance" campaign to support low-income families and initiatives to protect gig economy workers.

-In recent years, the GDFTU has focused on digital transformation and international collaboration.
-It launched platforms like the Guangdong Employee Education Network to provide skill development courses for over 100 occupations, partnering with institutions such as the Open University of China.
-The federation also promotes international labor exchanges, notably with Japanese and British unions, and participates in projects like the Belt and Road Initiative.